gbadev-org/tonc/content/pages/regbg.md

 ```
 </div>

-The tilesets can be found in cbb_ids.c.
+The tilesets can be found in *cbb_ids.c*.
 Each tile contains two numbers: one for the charblock I'm putting it and one for the tile-index in that block.
 For example, the tile that I want in charblock 0 at tile 1 shows ‘01’, CBB 1 tile 0 shows ‘10’, CBB 1, tile 1 has ‘11’, etc. I have twelve tiles in total, 4 s-tiles to be used for BG 0 and 8 d-tiles for BG 1.

 Now, I have six pairs of tiles and I intend to place them in the first tiles of each of the 6 charblock (except for CBBs 0 and 2, where tile 0 would be used as default tiles for the background, which I want to keep empty).
 Yes six, I'm loading into the sprite charblocks as well.
 I could do this by hand, calculating all the addresses manually (`0600:0020` for CBB 0, tile 1, etc) and hope I don't make a mistake and can remember what I'm doing when revisiting the demo later, or I can just use my `tile_mem` and `tile8_mem` memory map matrices and get the addresses quickly and without any hassle.
 Even better, C allows struct assignments so I can load the individual tiles with a simple assignment!
 That is exactly what I'm doing in `load_tiles()`.
-The source tiles are cast to TILE and TILE8 arrays for 4bpp and 8bpp tiles respectively.
+The source tiles are cast to `TILE` and `TILE8` arrays for 4bpp and 8bpp tiles respectively.
 After that, loading the tiles is very simple indeed.

 The maps themselves are created in `init_maps()`.
 The only thing I'm interested in for this demo is to show how and which charblocks are used, so the particulars of the map aren't that important.
 The only thing I want them to do is to be able to show the tiles that I loaded in `load_tiles()`.
 The two pointers I create here, `se4` and `se8`, point to screen-entries in the screenblocks used for BG 0 and BG 1, respectively.
 BG 0's map, containing s-tiles, uses 1 and 512 offsets; BG 1's entries, 8bpp tiles, carries 1 and 256 offsets.
 If what I said before about tile-index for different bitdepths is true, then you should see the contents of all the loaded tiles.
 And looking at the result of the demo ({@fig:cbb-demo}), it looks as if I did my math correctly: background tile-indices follow the bg's assigned bitdepth, in contrast to sprites which always counts in 32 byte offsets.